mathworks/ci-configuration-examples/README.md

         with:
           source-folder: code

+      # You can use "run-build" to invoke the MATLAB build tool and run build tasks
+      #- name: Run the default "test" task in the build file
+      #   uses: matlab-actions/run-build@v2

-      # As an alternative to run-tests, you can use run-command to execute a MATLAB script, function, or statement.
+      # You can use "run-command" to execute custom MATLAB scripts, functions, or statements
-      #- name: Run all tests
+      #- name: Run custom testing procedure
       #  uses: matlab-actions/run-command@v2
       #  with:
-      #    command: addpath('code'); results = runtests('IncludeSubfolders', true); assertSuccess(results);
+      #    command: disp('Running my custom testing procedure!'); addpath('code'); results = runtests('IncludeSubfolders', true); assertSuccess(results);
 ```

 <br>